CrikoC/PHP_CMS/README.md

 # PHP_CMS
-An oop php content management system
+An oop php content management system, using PDO with prepared statements

 ***